 Outrun the Fireball: The ending of the Train; except, instead of the same six minutes Bond had given Alec, you have only one minute to cut through the floor and get away with Natalya (unless you're quick enough to graze Xenia before she and Janus get away after you've killed Ourumov).

 Respawning Enemies: Usually caused by noise or alarms being set off; stealth is the best way to avoid them.

-Bunker 2 on secret agent or higher makes you wade through droves of mooks with automatic weapons to complete 2 of your objectives.
+Bunker 2 on Secret Agent or higher makes you wade through droves of mooks with automatic weapons to complete two of your objectives.
 The only decent weapon you can get in this level is very, very noisy.
-Combine that with neverending guards and a lack of body armor in the level for a prime example of Nintendo Hard.
+Combine that with never-ending guards and a lack of body armor in the level for a prime example of Nintendo Hard.

 Set a Mook to Kill a Mook: It's difficult, but not impossible, to get enemies to run into each other's line of fire.
 This is made easier when they use Rocket Launchers or pull out the occasional Grenade.

 The Paintball Mode cheat, which replaces all bullet holes with colorful paintballs.

 DK Mode changes all characters' heads and arms to huge and bizarre proportions, mimicking the body structure of Donkey Kong.

 Fast Animations make all enemies and NPCs move at hyper speed, including Bond himself, in cut scenes.
 Slow Animations has everyone running in a speed that almost mimics the Slow Motion used in Baywatch.

 Slow Doors: The brownish metal doors from the Facility and other levels.